Ms. Kris Amatuli

-(BA, College of Wooster; PhD, Ohio State Univ.) joined the faculty at Presbyterian College in 2009 after having spent two years teaching at Hiram College.
+(B.A., College of Wooster; Ph.D., Ohio State University) joined the faculty at Presbyterian College in 2009 after having spent two years teaching at Hiram College.
 His specialty is plant-microbe interactions, and he currently researches the effects of environmental stress on the composition of plant microbiomes and the effects of diet on the microbiome of fishes.